If you’re looking for the feel of a commercial grade recumbent bike without the cost of one, Sole’s LCR might just be the answer.

 The seat on this bike is large and well padded.

-Look at the thickness of the seat and backrest.
-Again, it does look like a commercial bike.
+Look at the thickness of the seat and backrest. – again, it does look like a commercial bike.

-The backrest on the LCR isn’t adjustable, but I like that it has lumbar support built-in.
-I also like how tall the backrest is.
+The backrest on the LCR isn’t adjustable, but I like that it has lumbar support built-in (fyi, most home recumbent bikes don’t come with an adjustable backrest, but I gotta find something to complain about here).

 You might also notice that the backrest is placed in a few degrees of recline.
 This positioning allows you to sit a little more comfortably while you pedal.